FLOIP/flow-spec/layers/blocks-2.md

 ### Output behaviour

-This block writes the tag of the selected choice to the output variable corresponding to the `name` of the block.
+This block writes the `name` of the selected choice to the output variable corresponding to the `name` of the block.

 ### Example